giuetr/tweetstream/README.md

 An easy-to-use starting point to implement different analysis routines including sentiment analysis, textual analysis and other parsing methods.

-I.e.: the app can collect and store tweets based on a group of tickers ('#ADBE', '#NVDA', '#ORCL').
+I.e.: the app can collect and store tweets based on a group of tickers ('#ADBE', '#NVDA', '#ORCL', ...).

 Requirements: